Geographic Scope: Nationwide

 Services: Health Information Technology, Training & Technical Assistance, Applied Research & Evaluation

-Technical Expertise: Native American/American Indian Health Services, Health Information Technology, HIV, Primary Care
+Technical Expertise: Health Information Technology, HIV & Infectious Diseases, Native American/American Indian Health Services, Primary Care

 The Indian Health Service’s (IHS) Urban Indian Health Program (UIHP) seeks to raise the physical, mental, social, and spiritual health of American Indians and Alaska Natives by funding programs to provide culturally acceptable, accessible, affordable, accountable, and available health services to underserved urban off-reservation populations.
 The IHS is required by law to conduct an annual program review.
 JSI assists the UIHP in collecting and analyzing the Uniform Data Set (UDS) which provides a ‘snapshot’ of the activity supported by UIHP funded programs.
 The snapshot provided by the UDS shows the full activity of each program, including services provided, staffing, productivity, characteristics of individuals served, payor mix, and finances.
 The OUIHP and its programs invest a great deal of effort and resources into gathering high quality data to support the IHS internal decision making, extracting information to quantify and document its progress, and developing targeted research into the effectiveness of its programs.